 It has been recognised by the South African government that there are certain categories of skills which are in short supply in South Africa.
-To remedy this partly The Department of Home Affairs in South Africa issued a list of skill areas and sub categories which relate to these skill shortages.
+To remedy this partly The Department of Home Affairs in South Africa issued a list of skill areas and subcategories which relate to these skill shortages.

 This route to obtaining the necessary work permit or visa for South Africa is restricted to these categories.
 People who wish to apply to work in South Africa but who do not fall into these specific categories need to apply through the regular channels.

-The Institute as the Professional Body, has undertaken to provide letters in support of these applications, as per the Act.
+The Institute as the Professional Body has undertaken to provide letters in support of these applications, as per the Act.
 It must be noted that the Institute will only issue letters where applicants meet the skills and academic requirements.
 Where applicants have never worked in the financial services sector or where their experience is completely unrelated the Institute will not be able to assist with a letter.

-Critical skills relates to both an academic and an experience base.
+Critical skills relate to both an academic and an experience base.
 The letters will generally not be provided to applicants who have just completed their university study and now wish to seek employment in South Africa.
 The Institute will only consider such an application if the applicant has already secured a position in South Africa.

 Obtaining a letter consists of 2 stages.